yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Lock/index.md

 await lock.releaseOrFail();
 ```

-You can force release the lock regardless of its current owner:
+The `forceRelease` method releases the lock regardless of the owner:

 ```ts
 const lock = lockProvider.create("resource");